-Biography of Abraham Lutz
+Biography of Abraham Lutz of Union Township

-In looking over the list of eligible citizens in LInion township for a work of this nature one does not carry his investigations far until the name of Abraham Lutz is encountered, and that his career has been a worthy one is seen by a glance at his very active record, which is here briefly set forth.
-He was born in Knox county, Ohio, March 8, 1845, but nearly all his life has been spent in this state, having come to Missouri in 1857 with his parents, Jacob and Sarah (Bulyar) Lutz, both natives of the state of Pennsylvania.
-Upon coming to Nodaway county, the parents located on the farm adjoining the one on which Abraham Lutz now resides, paying eight dollars an acre for one hundred and sixty acres and even as low as five dollars an acre for some; only a very small portion of this was cleared and broke.
-Their nearest neighbors were three miles to the northwest and there was but one house where the town of Maryville now stands; so this was the first family to locate on this prairie, but, being of the true pioneer type, they soon had a comfortable home and a good farm.
+In looking over the list of eligible citizens in Union Township for a work of this nature one does not carry his investigations far until the name of Abraham Lutz is encountered, and that his career has been a worthy one is seen by a glance at his very active record, which is here briefly set forth.
+He was born in Knox County, Ohio, March 8, 1845, but nearly all his life has been spent in this state, having come to Missouri in 1857 with his parents, Jacob and Sarah (Bulyar) Lutz, both natives of the state of Pennsylvania.
+Upon coming to Nodaway County, the parents located on the farm adjoining the one on which Abraham Lutz now resides, paying eight dollars an acre for one hundred and sixty acres and even as low as five dollars an acre for some; only a very small portion of this was cleared and broke.
+Their nearest neighbors were three miles to the northwest and there was but one house where the town of Maryville now stands; so, this was the first family to locate on this prairie, but, being of the true pioneer type, they soon had a comfortable home and a good farm.
 Four families accompanied them from Ohio, but the others stopped in Iowa, the Lutz family being the only one to locate in Missouri, and it was two or three years before other families settled close around them.
 There were open stock ranges in this section up to i860.
 Jacob Lutz lived on the place he first settled here until his death, in 1872, at the age of sixty-five years.
 He became the owner of a large body of land, about one hundred and sixty acres of which he placed under cultivation.
 He was born August 27, 1815.
 His wife was born June 15, 1819, and died February 20, 1906, having reached the advanced age of eighty-six years, having survived her husband nearly thirty-five years.

 Abraham Lutz and wife